How to Shop for Your Next Trip Using Rent the Runway

 How Do You Send Things Back?

 RTR will deliver shipments to your home, workplace, hotel, or vacation rental, but in order to return everything you have to pack it back up in the reusable garment bag, insert the free return label, and bring it to a UPS location.
 All shipping—deliveries and returns—are totally free.
 Once members’ orders are scanned back at the warehouse, new slots open up.
-Rent the Runway is in the process of adding drop-off boxes at WeWork locations, where you can scan in your items and new slots become available instantly.
+Rent the Runway has drop-off boxes at certain WeWork locations, where you can scan in your items and new slots become available instantly.

 How Do You Cancel Rent the Runway?